wangziqi2013/wangziqi2013.github.io/_posts/2019-08-03-nvthreads.markdown

 creating a new thread with shared address space with the parent thread, the clone() system call will create a new process with its own page table and page access permissions.
 The newly created process has all its user pages marked as read-only.
 Normal read accessed are not affected.
 When a store instruction attempts to update a page, a page fault will be raised by the process, which is handled by the handler of NVthreads.
+The page fault handler allocates a physical page from the DRAM as the local buffer for dirty data, adds the page address into its write set hash table, and then remaps the virtual address to be accessed to the new physical page.
+All future updates on this page will not trigger any page fault, and can proceed at full processor speed.
+Compared with cache line granularity design in which all store operations are instrumented and will generate a log entry, the page-level design has a clear advantage that it has less instrumentation as well as logging overhead.